Gluon radiation from a classical point particle: Recoil effects: Bremsstrahlung in the fragmentation region

 Summing over final states and averaging over the initial, we get the following results for the amplitude-squared

+Comparing \cref{eq:Msc,eq:MsMu} to \cref{eq:Msc-sq} above, it appears as though we have omitted the term proportional to $\epsilon_\mu g^{\mu-}$.
+Indeed, this is simply equal to ${\epsilon^{-}}$, which vanishes by our choice of polarization vectors in \cref{polvec}.
+We have also made use of the kinematics of the problem (\cref{kinematics}) to make the replacement ${p^-\rightarrow (p^{\prime-}+k^-)}$.
 Here $R$ denotes a representation with dimension $d_R$, chosen to be large enough that the generators essentially commute.
 We denote the normalization of the inner product by $C(R)$, that is, $Tr(T^aT^b)=C(R)\delta^{ab}$; $C_R$ denotes the quadratic Casimir defined by $T^aT^a=C_R\mathbb{1}$.

-The gluon multiplicity distribution is given by
+The gluon multiplicity distribution is given by \cref{eq:GlMultDist}:

 We can use the following identities

 derived from \cref{kinematics,polvec}, to rewrite \cref{eq:scalarMult:1} as

 \Cref{eq:scalarMult:2} is the main result of this paper.
 It is the lowest order perturbative contribution to gluon bremsstrahlung and includes quark recoil.
 The ratio $\xi=k^-/p^{\prime-}$ that features above is a good measure of quark recoil, and we will show how one recovers the classical results of \cite{Kajantie:2019hft} in the no-recoil approximation $\xi\ll 1$ in \cref{sec:Ansatz}.